ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 ### Modify the View

-Let's attach the view code in a methodic, orderly fashion.
+Let's attack the view code in a methodic, orderly fashion.

 1. Add `const { refresh, teas } = useTea();` (you will also need to add an import)
 1. Call `refresh()`